LVeschini78/EC_NDJ_Dynamics/NED_buildup_nb_explanations.md

 # Supplementary Figures: Section 3.2 HES1 Autoregulatory Sub-model

 Below are all figures referenced in Section 3.2, with brief comments on their meaning.
-For each, the code used to generate the figure is indicated for reference.

 ---